Theoretical uncertainties for cosmological first-order phase transitions: Thermodynamics of the phase transition

 The percolation temperature, $\Tp$, is taken to be the temperature for which a fraction $1-1/\mbox{e}\approx 0.63$ of the universe has transitioned to the broken phase, following the conventions of Refs.~\cite{Enqvist:1991xw,Caprini:2019egz}.
 In terms of the action of the critical bubble, this condition can be written as

 where $\beta$ is the inverse time scale of the transition

-For strongly supercooled transitions, the second derivative of the tunnelling action can modify the relation between the tunneling action and the inverse time scale of the transition~\cite{Jinno:2017ixd,Hindmarsh:2019phv}, however we will not consider this dynamical effect further, as our focus is on quantum field theoretic uncertainties.
+For strongly supercooled transitions, the second derivative of the tunnelling action can modify the relation between the tunneling action and the inverse time scale of the transition~\cite{Jinno:2017ixd,Hindmarsh:2019phv}.
+However, we wish to focus on the theoretical uncertainties arising from using finite temperature quantum field theory perturbatively in estimating the gravitational wave spectrum.
+The uncertainties arising from other steps in calculating the gravitational wave observables, including an accurate calculation of the mean bubble separation and a precise treatment of the hydrodynamics we leave to future work.

 Note that we do not calculate the wall velocity, $v_w$, as it requires a real-time calculation which is beyond the scope of this article.
 We discard the last term in Eq.~\eqref{eq:Tp_definition}, noting that corrections due to the wall velocity will have small numerical impact on our results as long as $v_w=\mc{O}(1)$ which becomes more likely for stronger phase transitions and even for moderately weak phase transitions, especially if there are no BSM light particles to generate additional friction.